tzzh/pod-tzzh-aws/README.md

 Then [this](./gen/generate.clj) generates all the code to use the golang sdk.
 That might be a bit too hacky but allows to have access to most of the AWS sdk really quickly and I believe this is relatively common in Go to get around the lack of generics.

-Currently most dynamodb and s3 functions are supported (adding other services should be easy in most cases as the code is mostly auto generated), but not paginators.
+Currently most dynamodb and s3 functions are supported (adding other services should be easy in most cases as the code is mostly auto generated).

 ## Usage